NET WORTH: $1 billion, estimated

 It’s hard to say exactly how much he’s contributed to this project financially, but his foundation made a $500,000 grant in 2008, added nearly $2 million in 2009, and made another $3 million commitment later on.
 McNealy wants to borrow from Sun’s software development systems to create an organized framework for collecting educational information in order to build systems that can evaluate educational material and monitor student performance.
 In addition, he wants to develop materials that make learning more interactive and fun.

 Aside from his work with Curriki and contributions to his alma maters, he donated to educational organizations in the Bay Area, schools near his childhood home, and one charter school in Massachusetts.

-BAY AREA COMMUNITY: McNealy has supported a variety of organizations in the Bay Area community, including contributions to the local Boys & Girls Club, Child Advocates of Silicon Valley, and a couple of museums.
+BAY AREA COMMUNITY: The couple have supported a variety of organizations in the Bay Area community, including contributions to the local Boys & Girls Club, Child Advocates of Silicon Valley, and a couple of museums.

 LOOKING FORWARD: McNealy has been seeking both private and public funding to support the creation of additional curricula and tools for Curriki, but has said that finding support has been difficult.

 The Bunker Foundation